Hill tribes of Northeast India: Manipur

 Manipur is bounded by Myanmar to the southeast and east, Nagaland to the north, Assam to the west and Mizoram to the south.

 About 90% of the area is mountainous, surrounding the central valley sloping to the south.

 Forests, mostly open, cover 77.4% of the state.

 Around 70% of the population of Manipur depend on agriculture.

 Handloom weaving is an important cottage industry.

 The history of the Kingdom of Manipur dates back to 33 A.D.

 The British designated Manipur a "subordinate native state" in 1891, and in 1907 stated that the hill people were dependent on the Maharajah of Manipur.

 Manipur was the scene of the Kuki Rebellion 1917–1919 in which the Kukis in the hills conducted a tenacious guerrilla war against the British, and only yielded when the British threatened to completely destroy their settlements.

 In 1947 Manipur adopted a constitution that provided for universal adult suffrage and placed limitations on the king's power.

-Also in 1947 the king signed an Instrument of Accession with India, to take effect in 1949 possibly exceeding his authority under the constitution.
+Also in 1947 the king signed an Instrument of Accession with India, to take effect in 1949.

 Hijam Irabot Singh (1896–1951) opposed the merger of Manipur with India and proposed creation of a Purbanchal republic that would comprise Manipur, Tripura, Cachar and the Mizo hills.

 It would also include the Kabaw Valley, which had been ceded to Myanmar.

 On 15 October 1949 Manipur became part of the Indian Union as a part "C" State.

 It became a Union Territory in 1956.

 In 1972 Manipur became a full state.

 Manipur was not included in the Eighth Schedule until 1992.

-The Manipuri people did not see the union with India as providing any benefits.

 As of 2005 about 34.41% of the population were members of scheduled tribes.